pyepics/pyepics/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-This package requires Python version 2.6, 2.7, or 3.4.
+This package requires Python version 2.7, 3.4, or 3.5.
 It should work with
-Python 2.5, 3.1, 3.2, or 3.3, but these are not being tested regularly.
+Python 2.6, 3.2, or 3.3, but these are no longer being tested regularly.

 In addition, version 3.14 of the EPICS Channel Access library (v 3.14.8 or
 higher, I believe) is required.
 More specifically, the shared libraries